-When you work with a business partner, you need to have someone to offset your weaknesses with whether it concerns employees or financial dealings.
+When you work with a business partner, you need to have someone to offset your weaknesses whether it concerns employees or financial dealings.
 By having someone who can help close the circle, you can focus on your own strengths.
 This will help the company run smoother.

 Make sure the potential partner is stable